Travel-Booking-Framework/ProfilesService/README.md

 # User-Service: Profiles MicroService

 ## Introduction
+## TODO:
+- Update this!
+- Update files
 **ProfilesService** is a core microservice of the **Travel-Booking-Framework** that provides a Management system for Profiles, like Create - Update - Delete with **with Service Layer Design Pattern**.
 This service is developed using **Django**, **PostgreSQL** and **REST API**.
 This Project has **92%** Coverage Tests.